 I founded Amanda Patton Landscape & Garden Design at the beginning of 2000 as a natural progression from 20 or so years as a professional illustrator following a degree in Textile Design (nurturing in me an appreciation of colour, touch and texture).
 Initially I worked in archaeology (I worked with all of Time Team before they were famous!) but I soon started illustrating gardening books as well, as my interest in the subject developed.
 I’ve illustrated about 80 books in total, including all but one of Alan Titchmarsh’s gardening titles.

-Most of my design work is for private clients, though I do take on a percentage of commercial work which has included health care centres, a military cemetery, hotels and student accommodation.
+Most of my design work is for private clients and has featured many large country gardens throughout Sussex and Surrey, although I do take on a percentage of commercial work, which has included health care centres, a military cemetery, hotels and student accommodation.

 WHILE THE CREATION OF BEAUTY IS AN UNDERLYING PHILOSOPHY THAT GUIDES ALL MY WORK, SO TOO IS A PRACTICAL MIND

-I create spaces that will make you feel good but I also want to make sure your garden works for you, and that it adds real and lasting value to your home.
+I create large country gardens, smaller bespoke gardens and outside spaces of all specifications that will make you feel good but I also want to make sure your garden works for you, and that it adds real and lasting value to your home.
 So while the design concept is created with imagination, it will also make sense of awkward levels, difficult angles, bad views (or good!) while making small spaces feel larger and large spaces more intimate.
 In addition to creating the initial concept design, I also produce fully detailed construction drawings and specifications and can oversee both the tendering process and the build to ensure that the garden is not just good on paper, but is built as designed.

-The Modernist architect Adolf Loos said that “to find beauty in form instead of making it depend on ornament is the goal to which humanity is aspiring” and this sums up my own belief, that a garden or outside space should look – and feel – beautiful from its structure alone, and that furniture, sculpture or water should all be part of this structure, not ornament within it.
+The Modernist architect Adolf Loos said that “to find beauty in form instead of making it depend on ornament is the goal to which humanity is aspiring” and this sums up my own belief, that a large country garden, or any other type of garden or outside space should look – and feel – beautiful from its structure alone, and that furniture, sculpture or water should all be part of this structure, not ornament within it.
 In addition, I believe that this structure should reflect its location, relating to the architecture as well as the site, whether enclosed or part of a wider landscape.

 I’m interested in creating semi-naturalistic plantings using perennial plants including flowers and grasses chosen to catch light and create good textural combinations when not in flower.
 Trees, hedges and clipped forms from box, yew and beech also play an important structural role in my designs.